banner

 • a rise in conspiracy theories and disinformation.

-What is the evidence in climate change?
+What is the evidence in climate change in the UK?

-• the BBC reports on climate change are in line with the UK Government's Net Zero 2050 strategy rather than the Paris Agreement
+• The BBC reports on climate change are in line with the UK Government's Net Zero 2050 strategy rather than the Paris Agreement.

-• the Which? magazine generally takes a sceptical approach and scrutinises UK Government claims critically - but it takes a different approach on climate change and accepts uncritically the UK Government's Net Zero 2050 timescale of emission cuts as if it is adequate
+• The Which? magazine generally takes a sceptical approach and scrutinises UK Government claims critically - but it takes a different approach on climate change and accepts uncritically the UK Government's Net Zero 2050 timescale of emission cuts as if it is adequate.

-• Friends of the Earth (the UK's largest grassroots environmental organisation) is endorsing the Net Zero 2050 timescale of action even though they know it to be flawed - see document 139
+• Friends of the Earth (the UK's largest grassroots environmental organisation) is endorsing the Net Zero 2050 timescale of action even though they know it to be flawed - see Document 139.

-• the UKHACC (the UK Health Alliance on Climate Change) is promoting a Net Zero 2040 timescale of emission cuts for the health service, even though they know this to be inconsistent with the UK's commitment to a 1.5°C limit to global warming - see the correspondence published in document 175
+• The UKHACC (the UK Health Alliance on Climate Change) is promoting a Net Zero 2040 timescale of emission cuts for the health service, even though they know this to be inconsistent with the UK's commitment to a 1.5°C limit to global warming - see the correspondence published in Document 175.

-• Climate Emergency UK is assessing action by UK local authorities using an inadequate check list of actions - see document 145
+• Climate Emergency UK is assessing action by UK local authorities using an inadequate check list of actions - see Document 145.

 • Extinction Rebellion was founded with a Demand of Net Zero 2025, but has recently watered down its aim to 50% cuts in emissions by 2030, claiming incorrectly that this is fair and effective climate action.

-• when Friends of the Earth were challenged over their policy being inconsistent with the IPCC, the response was that if they told the truth, they would not be believed [2].
+• When Friends of the Earth were challenged over their policy being inconsistent with the IPCC, the response was that if they told the truth, they would not be believed [2].

-• when the UKHACC were challenged over their Net Zero 2040 timescale being inconsistent with the Paris Agreement, the response was that "the radical changes you point out would be necessary will be politically impossible" [3].
+• When the UKHACC were challenged over their Net Zero 2040 timescale being inconsistent with the Paris Agreement, the response was that "the radical changes you point out would be necessary will be politically impossible" [3].

 In summary, there is a spectrum of climate denial